Hours (David Bowie album): Reissues

 An expanded edition of the album with additional tracks was released in 2004 by Columbia Records.
 In January 2005, Bowie's new label ISO Records reissued Hours as a double CD set with the second CD comprising remixes, alternate versions, and single B-sides.
 It received its first official vinyl release in 2015.
 In 2021, a remastered version of the album was released on both vinyl and CD as part of the box set Brilliant Adventure (1992–2001).

 Track listing

 Personnel

-According to the liner notes and biographer Nicholas Pegg.
+According to the liner notes and the biographer Nicholas Pegg.